-At this stage no specific areas of concern were identified.
+At this stage no specific areas of concern have been identified.
 However, the awareness of potential risks due to the nature of agriculture and food production is in a developmental phase.
-These areas will be reviewed in more detail during the financial year 2022.
+These areas will be reviewed in more detail during the financial year 2023.

 Norco plans to collaborate with its farmers, suppliers, customers and other relevant stakeholders to assess risks across our supply chain and address appropriately.
+Due to the impact of the floods to the business, progress on this action was slowed and will be taken up in the second half of the financial year 2023.

 This will include Norco adhering to and promoting ethical practices and assisting in minimising the risks of modern slavery within its operations and supply chain.
-Again, more activity on this is planned for the financial year 2022.
+Again, more activity on this is planned for the financial year 2023.